 A detailed work plan following these elements will be submitted with the building permit application.
 This work plan will detail the height of each individual section to be excavated and retained, and will take into account any concurrent excavation into the bluff for neighboring projects.
-Furthermore, a Waiver, Indemnification, Bonding, and Insurance Agreement will be required, which will include a requirement that the applicant 'owner obtain and maintain Comprehensive Personal Liability (or equivalent) or Owner's Landlord and Tenant Liability Insurance coverage (as appropriate) of \$1,000,000 plus an additional \$1,000,000 of excess coverage to insure construction of the retaining structure will be completed in a timely manner (See Condition of Approval I.D).
-In addition, security bonds will be required to ensure bluff stabilization work can be completed by the Countyif construction stops prior to completion of all necessary shoring, retaining walls, tie-backs, and any other constructionrequired to stabilize the bluff.
+Furthermore, a Waiver, Indemnification, Bonding, and Insurance Agreement will be required, which will include a requirement that the applicant/owner obtain and maintain ComprehensivePersonal Liability (or equivalent) or Owner's Landlord and Tenant Liability Insurance coverage (as appropriate) of \$1,000,000 plus an additional \$1,000,000 of excess coverage to insure construction of the retaining structure will be completed in a timely manner (See Condition of Approval LD).
+In addition, security bonds will be required to ensure bluff stabilization work can be completed by the County if construction stops prior to completion of all necessary shoring, retaining walls, tie-backs, and any other construction required to stabilize bluff.
 One bond will be for 150% of the total construction cost to stabilize the bluff, which will be released after satisfactory completion of all retention structures as determined by the County Geologist.
-The second bond will be for 50% of the above constructioncosts, to be released not less than one year after final inspection (Condition of Approval 11.0).
+The second bond will be for 50% of the above construction costs, to be released not less than one year after final inspection (Condition of Approval II.O).